Choosing the best VPN provider

 Centralized servers

 Centralization concerns how your data is handled once in the hands of the VPN provider.
 Most VPN services own and operate their own servers, or they rent them from third-party services.
-Whatever the case, your data will pass through, and potentially be logged or recorded by, these companies.
-These logs will likely be stored in a single physical space, as will be the financial records linking your payment to their VPN service.
+Logs or records of your online activities can be stored in a single physical space, as will the financial records linking your payment to their VPN service.
 Note that all single-server VPNs are by definition centralized regardless of their logging policies.
+Why is this a problem?
+Because the centralized data storage of millions of users’ IP addresses, traffic data, and payment records is a prime target for cyber criminals, censoring authorities, data brokers, and government agencies looking to acquire mass amounts of user data for their own purposes.

 Decentralized VPNs (dVPNs)